MathuxNY-73/hackerrank-problems/Programming/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

+### Playing with Character
+This is a C challenge from hackerank.
+The goal is simply to take a character, a string and a sentence as inputs and print them on STDOUT.
+I solved this problem with the C language [Problem link](https://www.hackerrank.com/challenges/playing-with-characters/problem)
+As of July 7<sup>th</sup>, 2019:
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved

 </details>

 ## C++